mennetorelli/Plumberz/README.md

 and then everything is sent to the server as a single `ByteString` stream.

-However, handling the communication between client and server was not so easy: the examples of the [tutorial](https://www.yesodweb.com/blog/2014/03/network-conduit-async) deal with very "linear" pipelines as for the server part, and in particular there is not the concept of accumulation introduced by `foldMC`, which is necessary in our example to build up the hashmap.
+However, handling the communication between client and server was not so easy: the examples of the [tutorial](https://www.yesodweb.com/blog/2014/03/network-conduit-async) deals with very "linear" pipelines as for the server part, and in particular there is not the concept of accumulation introduced by `foldMC`, which is necessary in our example to build up the hashmap.
-For instance, if we consider the following exmple, (partially) taken from the tutorial, we have no problems at all.
+For instance, if we consider the following exmple, (partially) taken from the tutorial, there are no problems at all.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}